juxor/afaq/markdown/secJ5.md

 difficulties for capitalists to maximise their profits:

-> _"given that profits depend on the integrity of the labour exchange, a strongly centralised structure of control not only serves the interests of the employer, but dictates a minute division of labour irrespective of considerations of productivity.
-For this reason, the evidence for the superior productivity of 'workers control' represents the most dramatic of anomalies to the neo-classical theory of the firm: worker control increases the effective amount of work elicited from each worker and improves the co-ordination of work activities, while increasing the solidarity and delegitimising the hierarchical structure of ultimate authority at its root; hence it threatens to increase the power of workers in the struggle over the share of total value."_ [Gintz, **Op.
-Cit.**, p.
+> _"given that profits depend on the integrity of the labour exchange, a
+> strongly centralised structure of control not only serves the interests of
+> the employer, but dictates a minute division of labour irrespective of
+> considerations of productivity.
+For this reason, the evidence for the
+> superior productivity of 'workers control' represents the most dramatic of
+> anomalies to the neo-classical theory of the firm: worker control increases
+> the effective amount of work elicited from each worker and improves the co-
+> ordination of work activities, while increasing the solidarity and
+> delegitimising the hierarchical structure of ultimate authority at its root;
+> hence it threatens to increase the power of workers in the struggle over the
+> share of total value."_ [Gintz, **Op.
+Cit.** , p.
 264]

 A workplace which had extensive workers participation would hardly see the workers agreeing to reduce their skill levels, take a pay cut or increase